 Another effective strategy most SaaS businesses use is luring their customers to make purchases by taking advantage of timed discounts within the free trial period.

 For example, if a user signs up for a 14-day free trial.
-Then one week into the free trial, you send them an email informing them that you’ll be dropping your membership price to only 30% for the next five days.
+Then one week into the free trial, you send them an email informing them that you’ll be dropping your membership price to only 50% if they pay using credit card.

 It’s one of the best strategies to earn more active signup and paying customers within the usage phase.
 You don’t have to wait until the end of the trial period.